ConstMig: Enabling Secure Live Migration of Large Intel SGX-based applications: Evaluation

-We use a key-value store (or KVS) workload~\cite{migsgx_mm} to report the observed throughput before, during, and post-migration (\migsgx has done the same).
+We use a reference key-value store (or KVS) workload~\cite{migsgx_mm} to report the observed throughput before, during, and post-migration (\migsgx has done the same).
 We compare the throughput of \methodname with \sota.
-The KVS workload performs a fixed number of {\em set} and {\em get} operations in a single thread with a value of size 10KB.
-It reports the throughput that it observed.
+The KVS workload performs a fixed number of {\em set} and {\em get} operations in a single thread with a value of size 10 KB.
+It reports the throughput that it observes.
 We report the throughput observed before, while, and after the migration.
 As shown in Figure~\ref{fig:thp}, the throughput goes to zero when the application is frozen.
-However, the total downtime is much lower in \methodname than in \migsgx (72\% and 96\% for \optmigvo and \optmigvt, respectively).
-Furthermore, we can observe that post-migration, the observed throughput is the same as the pre-migration indicating a minimal impact due to network faults.
+The total downtime is much lower in \methodname as compared to \migsgx (84\% and 96\% for \optmigvo and \optmigvt, respectively).
+Furthermore, we observe that post-migration, the observed throughput for \optmigvt is the same as that of native execution, whereas \optmigvo suffers a nominal overhead of $0.1\%$.